RubricLab/maige/README.md

 # Maige

-Label your GitHub issues with AI.

-Visit [Maige.app](https://maige.app) to get started.
+Automate your GitHub issue labeling with the power of AI.
+Maige streamlines your workflow by intelligently categorizing issues and pull requests.
+Get started at [Maige.app](https://maige.app).

-## Setup
+## Quick Setup

-First, install dependencies with `bun i`.
-Copy the environment file: `cp .env.example .env`.
-Run the app with `bun run dev` then `ngrok http 3000` in another terminal.
-Copy the resulting URL for later.
+- Install dependencies: `bun i`
+- Set up environment: `cp .env.example .env`
+- Start the app: `bun run dev`
+- Expose locally: `ngrok http 3000`

+## GitHub App Integration

+Easily integrate Maige with your GitHub repositories:

-### Setting up a GitHub App
+1. Create a GitHub App in your account settings.

-You'll need a GitHub App to trigger webhooks and handle access to repos.

-1. Go to Settings (personal or org) > Developer > GitHub Apps
-2. Copy your app name, ID, and client secret.
-Add these to your **.env**.
+2. Add the app credentials to your **.env** file.
-3. Webhook URL: combine the nGrok URL from above with the handler path eg. `https://abc.ngrok.app/api/webhook/github`.
+3. Set the webhook URL using your nGrok URL.
-4. Webhook secret: generate this with `openssl rand -hex 32`.
-Add it to your **.env**.
+4. Secure webhooks with a secret generated via `openssl rand -hex 32`.
-5. Permissions: toggle **Issue: Read & Write** and **Pull Request: Read & Write**.
-6. Events: toggle **issues**, **issue comments**, **pull requests**, and **labels**.

-### Usage

-Visit your nGrok URL in the browser and integrate a testing repo.

-Open an issue.
-It should get labelled! 🎉

-Some other tests:
+5. Enable necessary permissions and events for issues and pull requests.

+## Experience the Magic

+- Open an issue in your integrated repo and watch Maige label it automatically.
-- "maige assign me to this issue"
+- Use commands like `maige assign me` to manage issues with ease.
-- "maige remove all labels from this issue"
-- "maige add the 'self-hosting' label anytime someone mentions 'docker'"
-- "maige what packages does this repo use?"
+- Customize Maige's behavior with simple instructions.

+Ready to enhance your GitHub workflow?
+Visit [Maige.app](https://maige.app) and integrate your first repository today!